MarcoN16/belly-button-challenge/README.md

 3. Metadata Display
-o	Displays each key-value pair from the metadata JSON object on the page.
+-	Displays each key-value pair from the metadata JSON object on the page.

 <img width="80" alt="metadata" src="https://github.com/MarcoN16/belly-button-challenge/assets/150491559/48c196fb-64dc-4e00-996b-39602e9cf19b">

 5. Gauge Chart
-o	Adapted from the Plotly Gauge Charts example. o	Plots the weekly washing frequency of the individual subject.
+-	Plots the weekly washing frequency of the individual subject.
--	Modified the gauge code to account for values ranging from 0 through 9. o	Updates the chart whenever a new sample is selected.
+-	Modified the gauge code to account for values ranging from 0 through 9.
+- the chart will update whenever a new sample is selected.

 <img width="193" alt="gauge_chart" src="https://github.com/MarcoN16/belly-button-challenge/assets/150491559/4a90a5d3-99ac-476a-a6e8-c3f90f42c47c">